bjarnig/Ora/README.md

 - OraPlay filters playback to 40-14000 Hz range
 - Transformations operate on the `items` instance variable
 - Compatible with plain arrays: `OraPlay.new([100, 200, 300])`

-## Credits

-Developed for spectral composition and sound design in SuperCollider.

 ## License